-A bursary to assist up to three eligible postgraduates to attend the annual ADSA conference; one of these bursaries will support an Indigenous postgraduate to participate in the conference.
+A bursary to assist up to three eligible postgraduates to attend the annual ADSA conference; one of these three bursaries is a dedicated bursury to support an Indigenous postgraduate to participate in the conference.

 Established in 2011, the Geoffrey Milne Bursary honours the late Geoffey Milne's outstanding commitment to the professional development of postgraduate members of ADSA in particular.

-The Bursary is designed to assist students in the first half of their PhD or comparable program at a University in Australia, New Zealand or the Pacific with the costs of attending the annual ADSA Conference.
+The Bursary is designed to assist students at any stage of their PhD or comparable program at a University in Australia, New Zealand or the Pacific with the costs of attending the annual ADSA Conference.
 Valued at approximately $400, the Bursary provides funding for a year’s ADSA Membership, the Conference Registration, and for attendance at the Conference Dinner.

 The Bursary is awarded based on a nomination submitted by the student’s Supervisor.